Links

 Visit York The site for York tourism.
 If you want some images of the city, search 'York streets' in the archive

-Run by York Museums Trust.
-Originally opened in 1830 by the Yorkshire Philosophical Society, which until 1961 owned the Museum Gardens and St Mary's Abbey and allowed the Plays' performance.
+Opened in 1830 by the Yorkshire Philosophical Society, which until 1961 owned Museum Gardens and St Mary's Abbey and therefore enabled the 1909 pageant and the 1951 Plays revival.
+The Museum is now run by York Museums Trust, partners in the 2012 Museum Gardens production.

-YAT runs Jorvik Viking Centre, Barley Hall, DIG, Micklegate Bar Museum (Henry VII) and Monk Bar Museum (Richard III) in York.
+York Archaeology (YAT) runs Jorvik Viking Centre, Barley Hall, DIG, Micklegate Bar Museum and Monk Bar Museum.
 Friends of YAT have free entry to all five attractions.
-Among YAT publications is Nicola Rogers' Medieval Craft and Mystery 2012, about the Guilds of York and their medieval performances of the Plays.
+Among the charity's publications is Nicola Rogers' 2012 Medieval Craft and Mystery, about the Guilds of York and their medieval performances of the Plays.
+It is at the foot of this Archive page on books.

 York Settlement Community Players

-Set up in 1922, this still-thriving York group gave Judi Dench her first taste of Mystery Play acting.
+Set up in 1919, this still-thriving York acting group gave Judi Dench her first taste of Mystery Play performance.

 The Film Archive has many films about York, and about the Mystery Plays and other drama.
-For instance, an 80 minute film made by Patrick Olsen about the 1973 Mystery Plays: Film ID 2041.
+For instance, a 60 minute film made by Patrick Olsen about the 1973 Mystery Plays: Film ID 2041.

 Yorkshire Architectural and York Archaeological Society